List of Devious Maids characters: Evelyn Powell

 Evelyn Powell (Rebecca Wisocky) is the unhappy wife of Adrian Powell.
-She and her husband are the employers of murdered maid Flora Hernandez, and their lives start to peek the interest of Marisol Suarez, whose son, Eddie, was falsely arrested for killing the maid.
+She and her husband are the employers of murdered maid Flora Hernandez, and their lives start to pique the interest of Marisol Suarez, whose son, Eddie, was falsely arrested for killing the maid.
 As it turns out, Adrian runs a prostitution business where he hires women to sleep with his friends and then he records the sessions to make his own person pornography.
 This hobby disgusts Evelyn, but it's the only way to keep him from leaving her, as he blames her for their son being hit by a car; she looked away from him for just a few seconds.
 As Marisol digs through the Powells secrets, she works to find out the real killer of Flora Hernandez, but once doing so, she fails to get a proper confession out of him.
 It's the Powells who get justice for Flora, as they find out Philippe Delatour killed her, and they kill him themselves by poisoning him and throwing him off their balcony.
 Marisol and the maids add that he confessed to Flora's murder, and the Powells and the maids silently part ways.

 Three months pass for the second season and the Powells appear to be in a fairly good place, that is, until their home is robbed during a dinner party and Adrian is left traumatized.
 Because of this, the couple hire a bodyguard named Tony Bishara, who Evelyn becomes instantly infatuated with.
 The couple also hire Valentina Diaz as a maid.
 Evelyn and Tony end up entering an affair, and they work to get Adrian sent off to a mental hospital for a brief period of time so they can be alone together; they just have to worry about Valentina.
 It's she who basically exposes their affair to Adrian, but when he catches them in the act he realizes how hurt he truly is.
 Adrian does away with Tony when learning he's really a con artist though, and works to rebuild his marriage with Evelyn.
 This is only enhanced when Marisol hauls her new husband, Nicholas Deering, who was also once friends with the Powells and make him confess to being the driver that ran over their son fifteen years before.
 As the Powells cry over this revelation, Marisol takes Nick to turn himself in to the police while Adrian and Evelyn decide to forgive one another for everything.